abelsj60/my-site/app/data/clips/shu-the-clean-air-catalyst.md

 ---

 The FedEx package from John Mooney ’55 arrives less than a week after our first meeting.
-Mooney — an 83- year-old man with a nimble step — has sent two reports.
+Mooney — an 83-year-old man with a nimble step — has sent two reports.

 He wrote the first paper for the United Nations in 2004 to convince a few